barouxlab/OvuleViz/README.md

 # OvuleViz
-Graphical interface to analyse segmented cell data v1.0 09/11/2016
+Graphical interface to analyse segmented cell data</br>
+v1.0 09/11/2016

 #### To start the analysis run (from an R console):